Code-Institute-Submissions/flx-tool/README.md

 HTML was Validated using the [W3 Validator](https://validator.w3.org/) and returned no errors.

 CSS  was Validated using [Jigsaw W3 Validator](https://jigsaw.w3.org/css-validator/validator) and returned no errors.

+Alicia Ramirez' [Closing Tag Checker for HTML5](https://www.aliciaramirez.com/closing-tags-checker/) was used to further validate the code.
 # 10: Website Deployment
 This project is deployed to the public by using GitHub Pages.
 [View On GitHub Pages](https://jakubmrowicki.github.io/ci-ms1/)